-I’m not suggesting updating the 3D games is as easy as updating the 2D games.
+I’m not suggesting updating each 3D game is as easy as updating the 2D games.
 It’s a heck of a lot more work and money.
-But this was supposed to be a 35th anniversary special and since Nintendo is known for taking their time and crafting great experiences, as we witnessed with Breath of the Wild, Mario Odyssey, and Animal Crossing: New Horizons, I thought Nintendo would fully remaster these games and release them when they were ready.
-But apparently, letting us play generational 3D Mario games on the go and including the soundtracks was supposed to be enough.
+But this was supposed to be a 35th anniversary special.
+Nintendo is so good at creating great experiences like Breath of the Wild, Mario Odyssey, and Animal Crossing: New Horizons, it’s disappointing Nintendo didn’t fully remaster these games or at least give them makeovers that fit Mario’s current aesthetics.

-Sunshine doesn’t suffer in undocked mode, either.
-Docked or undocked, it’s still a nice looking game and the framerate, while still not as smooth as Galaxy seems better than the Gamecube version.
+Sunshine doesn’t suffer in undocked mode.
+Docked or undocked, it’s still a great looking game and the framerate, while still not as smooth as Galaxy, seems better than the GameCube version.
 If you loved it, Sunshine still dances with its tropical soundtrack, ludicrously large levels, and all the water shooting you could desire.

 If you haven’t played any of these classics – even Sunshine – you need to.
 But if you already have these games and can still play them on their respective platforms or through Virtual Console, there’s no reason to buy this collection.
-You’re playing the, mostly, original versions of these games.
-The only reasons to buy Super Mario 3D All-Stars is if you’re a streamer wanting to play these games without emulators, you’ve never been able to play these games and you don’t own them, you don’t have the equipment to play them anymore (upgraded TV’s, etc), or you’re desperate to play these games on the go – though it is nice to turn the Switch screen off while you’re playing the soundtracks in undocked mode.
-But for Nintendo to proclaim this as an anniversary celebration for 35 years of Mario, this does not have the celebratory distinction or flair for such an occasion like Mario’s 35th anniversary collection or anything that sets itself apart from its original releases or Virtual Console offerings.
+You’re playing the, mostly, original versions.
+The only reasons to invest in Super Mario 3D All-Stars is if you’re a streamer wanting to play these games without emulators, you’ve never been able to play these games and you don’t own them, you don’t have the right TV to play the originals, or you’re desperate to play these games on the go.
+Otherwise, this does not have the celebratory distinction or flair for such an occasion like Mario’s 35th anniversary collection or anything that sets itself apart from its original releases or Virtual Console offerings.

 Super Mario 3D All-Stars